-In extenuating circumstances, the Vice President Academic, and the Registrar, in consultation with a Dean, may review a decision regarding graduation eligibility.
+In extenuating circumstances, the Vice President, Academic, and the registrar, in consultation with the dean, may review a decision regarding graduation eligibility.

-Residency requirements refer to the number of courses students must take at a college in order to receive that college’s credential.
+Residency requirements refer to the number of courses students must take at Georgian College in order to receive a credential.
 The following residency requirements must be met to be eligible for a Georgian credential:

 |Georgian Credential||Residency Requirement|